idibidiart/react-native-responsive-grid/README.md

 ### Example 3

-In the third demo, each Row rerenders itself upon receiving React Native's onLayout event.
-If 'layoutEvent' is supplied as a prop on a Row with a user-supplied event name the Row will emit such event rather than re-render.
+In the third demo, normally, each Row automatically rerenders itself upon receiving React Native's laYout event after running any other pending transitions (library user does not have to do anything.)
+If 'layoutEvent' exists as a prop on a Row with a user-supplied event name the Row will emit its own layout event rather than re-render.
 This is useful when we wish to react to layout change on per-row basis.
 The example below shows how we may listen and react to such specific layout events in components.

 ```jsx
 import React, { Component} from 'react'